ChenPeleg/common-react/README.md

 Just take the component you need and paste it into your project.
 You can then modify it as needed.

+# Use cases

+I would recommend using this package in the following cases:

+- You are doing a side project that will take some years, and you don't want to depend on a package that may be abandoned.
+- You are working on a project and don't want to depend on visual packages that needs to be tweaked

+I would not recommend using this package in the following cases:
+- big projects
+- projects that need to be maintained by a team of developers
+- projects that need to be updated frequently

 # Setup

 The basic set that is used by the package is the follow.